Cambridge District Scout Archive

 Houghton Hall is quoted in several Scout references as a meeting place.
 The OLEM History (below) explains the story of the building.
 One section served as the men’s clubroom and the remained as a hall for the school and parish organizations.
 It served as the home for the revived 17th Cambridge (Catholic) Troop and later the Wolf Cubs.

-It is given as being in use as ‘Houghton Hall’ between 1920 and 1936 in this history but is very clearly recorded as being the site of the first named Cambridge ‘Gang Show’ in December 1937 in Union Road.
+It is given as being in use as ‘Houghton Hall’ between 1920 and 1936 in the OLEM history but is very clearly recorded as being the site of the first named Cambridge ‘Gang Show’ in December 1937 in Union Road.
 It is possible that it was still available for use at that time although the parish had moved to other premises or a later building was given the same name.
+A Houghton Hall was in Union Road was being used for a Scout activity in 1952.
+The original physical building went through several locations and roles.

 - First Eastern General Hospital 1914 – 1920